iiAku/kolibri-frontend/documentation/online-docs/contracts/oven.md

 ### Core Upgrade Path

-All `Oven`s must point to the core contract in order to operate with the Kollibri system.
+All `Oven`s must point to the core contract in order to operate with the Kolibri system.
 The core is upgradeable via governance, where a new core contract is deployed and other contracts point to it.
 Since `oven`s are immutable, they will always point to the same contract.

 To solve this, an `OvenProxy` sits between all `Oven`s and the core contract.
 The `OvenProxy` can be upgraded to point at a new core contract, if needed. `Oven`s still point to the same `OvenProxy` and don't need to be modified.